GoRakibGo/GoRakibGO/README.md

 ### Hi there 👋, This is Rakibul Islam
-#### I am Blockchain & Smart Contract Developer
-Experienced Blockchain Engineer (Smart Contract) with a demonstrated history of working in the computer networking industry.
-Skilled in Python, Java, JavaScript, TypeScript, Rust, React, NodeJs, Go, Solidity, Flutter and Android.
-Strong engineering professional with a Bachelor of Science (BSc) focused in Computer Science from BRAC University.

-Skills: Solidity / Python / Go / JS / Java
+Skills: Solidity / Python / JS / Java

 - 🔭 I’m currently working on this page.
 - 🌱 I’m currently learning NFT, DeFi, Hyperledger Blockchain